gitlabhq/gitlab-runner/docs/configuration/runner_autoscale_aws_fargate/index.md

 - The container image needs to be able to accept an SSH connection through public-key authentication.
 This SSH connection is used by the Runner manager to send the build commands defined in the `gitlab-ci.yml` file to the container running on AWS Fargate.
+- Note that if you specify an image for a job using the `image:` keyword, it will be ignored and the image specified in the task definition will be used.

 A Debian example, that includes GitLab Runner and the SSH configuration can be found in this [repository](https://gitlab.com/tmaczukin-test-projects/fargate-driver-debian).